shaizalyasin/fin_deriv_tensorflow/README.md

 a large number of calibration parameters.

 ## Background
-Programming platforms like TensorFlow and PyTorch have revolutionized the field of deep learning through efficient gradient calculations in high-dimensional spaces, thanks to built-in AD capabilities.
+Programming platforms like TensorFlow have revolutionized the field of deep learning through efficient gradient calculations in high-dimensional spaces, thanks to built-in AD capabilities.